 Partial Hospitalization or Day Treatment

-Slightly farther up the intensive scale on a continuum of treatment levels is partial hospitalization.
-While it might not sound like it, this is still considered an outpatient level of treatment - call it a "very intensive outpatient" level of therapy, if you will.
-Also called "day treatment," partial hospitalization level treatment is appropriate for those requiring more intensive blocks of therapy based on the seriousness of their addiction history and any other co-existing medical and psychological conditions.
+Slightly farther up the scale on a continuum of treatment levels in terms of intensity is partial hospitalization.1 While it might not sound like it, this is still considered an outpatient level of treatment, albeit a "very intensive outpatient" level of therapy.
+Also called "day treatment," partial hospitalization level treatment is appropriate for those requiring more intensive blocks of therapy based on the seriousness of their addiction history and is an alternative to inpatient treatment.6

-Those who meet the criteria for partial hospitalization are seen as able to make progress on their treatment goals when they return to home, school or work, but still require more frequent, or concentrated periods of access to medical care and/or interaction with treatment professionals or other addiction treatment staff to maintain recovery momentum.
+Those who meet the criteria for partial hospitalization are seen as able to make progress on their treatment goals when they return to home, school or work, but still require more frequent, or concentrated periods of access to medical care and/monitoring by treatment professionals or other addiction treatment staff to maintain recovery momentum.7,8

-Partial hospitalization is sometimes reserved for those who have been through an inpatient or residential treatment program, but have experienced some difficulty with relapse post-treatment.
-It may also be appropriate for those who need medical services or laboratory services for treatment-related issues.
-Partial hospitalization or day treatment, expectedly, requires more of a time commitment than other outpatient treatment levels - it varies dependent on individual situations, but it can range anywhere from 2 hours a day, every day, to as many as 8 or more hours per day.
-What it has in common with the other, less intensive levels of outpatient treatment is the fact that patients continue to live at home for the duration of treatment.
+Partial hospitalization is sometimes reserved for those who have been through an inpatient or residential treatment program, but who need to continue a relatively intensive course of treatment to avoid relapse.
+It may also be appropriate for those who need medication or other medical services or treatment for co-occurring mental health disorders.7,8 Day treatment, expectedly, requires more of a time commitment than other outpatient treatment levels—it varies dependent on individual situations, but it can exceed 20 hours per week.7 What it has in common with the other, less intensive levels of outpatient treatment is the fact that patients continue to live at home for the duration of treatment.6

 Inpatient vs. Outpatient Treatment

 Of course the most important consideration in determining the need for inpatient or outpatient care is dependent upon the severity of your condition.